thiagopg84/ngx-french-toast/projects/ngx-french-toast/README.md

   showToast(): void {
     this.toastService.success({
       title: 'Knock, knock!',
-      content: 'Who\'s there?
+      content: "Who's there?
 Eiffel.
 Eiffel who?
-Eiffel in love with you!' // Mon Dieu, l'amour!
+Eiffel in love with you!" // Mon Dieu, l'amour!
     });
   }
 }
 ```

 <br>

 # Toast Types